hashicorp/packer/website/source/docs/builders/openstack.html.markdown

 -   `image_name` (string) - The name of the resulting image.

+-   `identity_endpoint` (string) - The URL to the OpenStack Identity service.
+    If not specified, Packer will use the environment variables `OS_AUTH_URL`, if set.

 -   `source_image` (string) - The ID or full URL to the base image to use.
 This is the image that will be used to launch a new server and provision it.
     Unless you specify completely custom SSH settings, the source image must